This is just a super quick and easy tutorial on how to have your cakes coming out of the oven level.

 Now, on to the baking!

-I have added strips of towel around the edges.
-Be sure to soak them first!!
+Use cold Cake Strips.
+That is simply strips of towel wrapped snuggly around the edges.
+Be sure to soak them in cold water first!
 Just wring out the excess water and wrap around your pan.
 You can secure with a pin or tie the towel in place.

-Those towel strips are just my cheap version of these Cake Strips from Wilton.
+Those towel strips are just my cheap version of these Cake Strips.

 Photo courtesy of Wilton